anantmahambrey/AI-Assisted-Code-Editor/README.md

 # Code-Bender : AI-Assisted Online Code Editor

 ## Overview ✨
-CodeRUNner is a web-based code editor built with Django and CodeMirror that allows users to write, edit, and execute code in various programming languages.
+Code-Bender is a web-based code editor built with Django and CodeMirror that allows users to write, edit, and execute code in various programming languages.
 It provides users with an easy-to-use interface to code in several languages, with AI Assistance.

 ## Features ⚙️